namansinghal200/leetcode-simplified/README.md

 ---

 ## Feedback
 Please feel free to connect and give me feedbacks regarding this repo.
-Let me know if there's a topic that I havee missed.
+Let me know if there's a topic that I have missed.